|

 Bunker Hill Monument

-Boston’s Freedom Trail is just one of the must-dos when you visit Boston.
-We were able to visit for three days and still did not get to do all that we wanted to do.
-There is so much!
+Boston’s Freedom Trail is just one of the must-dos when visiting Boston.
 Check out our Three Day Boston Itinerary for more ideas on what to plan for your visit.

 Information gathered from the Official Freedom Trail Brochure.